Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

 Connect With Liberated Stock Trader on TradingView for Free

-Chart, scan & connect with me for free on TradingView for my latest trading ideas and chart analysis
+Chart, scan & connect with me for free on TradingView for my latest trading ideas and chart analysis.

-📈 TradingView vs Finviz Chart Analysis
+📈 TradingView vs. Finviz Chart Analysis

 TradingView Charting Is Excellent

-TradingView has 160 different indicators and unique specialty charts such as LineBreak, Kagi, Heikin Ashi, Point & Figure, and Renko.
+TradingView has 160 indicators and unique specialty charts such as LineBreak, Kagi, Heikin Ashi, Point & Figure, and Renko.

 TradingView has an exceptional selection of chart drawing tools, including tools unavailable on other platforms like extensive Gann & Fibonacci tools, 65 drawing tools, and hundreds of icons for your charts, notes, and ideas.
 Finviz offers only 15 different chart annotation tools.